Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Symptoms

-The most common symptom of Hodgkin lymphoma is one or more enlarged (swollen) lymph nodes, usually painless (in the neck, upper chest, armpit, abdomen or groin etc).
+The most common symptom of Hodgkin lymphoma is one or more enlarged (swollen) lymph nodes, usually painless.

 B- symptoms – Fever, drenching night sweats and loss of more than 10 percent of body weight over six months are sometimes termed “B symptoms.”
 These symptoms are significant to the prognosis and staging of the disease.